Bug report #11366

 May be a checkbox for the use of template that will also activate/deactivate other options such as precision and trim (to keep coherence).

-#1 Updated by Chris Crook over 5 years ago
+#1 Updated by Chris Crook about 7 years ago

 - Priority changed from High to Severe/Regression

 - Assignee set to Chris Crook